-You will have to present one of the following forms of acceptable photo identification in order to vote, unless you have a reasonable impediment to obtaining one of these forms of acceptable photo identification or you qualify for one of the other exemptions identified below:
+You will have to present one of the following forms of acceptable photo identification in order to vote, unless you do not possess, and cannot reasonably obtain, one of these forms of acceptable photo identification or you qualify for one of the other exemptions identified below:

-- (1) Texas Driver's License issued by the Department of Public Safety ("DPS") - Texas Election Identification Certificate issued by DPS; - (3) Texas Personal Identification Card Issued by DPS; - (4) Texas Handgun License issued by DPS; - (5) United States Military Identification Card containing the person's photograph; - (6) United States Citizenship Certificate containing the person's photograph; or - (7) United States Passport.
+- (1)Texas Driver's License issued by the Department of Public Safety ("DPS") Texas Election Identification Certificate issued by DPS; - (2) - (3) Texas Personal Identification Card issued by DPS; - (4) - Texas Handgun License issued by DPS; United States Military Identification Card containing the person's photograph; (5) - United States Citizenship Certificate containing the person's photograph; or (6) - (7)United States Passport (book or card).

-With the exception of the U.S. citizenship certificate, the identification must be current or have expired no more than 4 years before being presented for voter qualification at the polling place.
+With the exception of the U.S. citizenship certificate, the identification must be current or, for voters aged 18-69, have expired no more than 4 years before being presented for voter qualification at the polling place.
+A person 70 years of age or older may use a form of identification listed above that has expired if the identification is otherwise valid.